 Appendix C includes upland seed mixes for restoring disturbed woodland and prairie (grassland) areas affected by the Project.
 These mixes include species that will provide for effective erosion control and revegetation of the project area.
 These seed mixes will be used by Enbridge as the standard upland mixes unless an alternate seed mix is specified by a landowner or land managing agency.

-Enbridge will utilize the MDNR-approved seed mixes for permanent seeding of upland communities on public lands identified in Enbridge's Planting Plan within the VMP.
+Enbridge will utilize the MDNR-MDNR-modified Minnesota approved seed mixes for permanent seeding of upland communities on public lands identified in Table 7.6-1 and described in Enbridge's Planting Plan for Public Lands within the VMP.